- Coveo Control Panel Administration Access

 Most Coveo configuration files are split into two categories:

-.config files contain the out-of-the-box configurations of Coveo for Sitecore, while the
+.config files contain the default configurations of Coveo for Sitecore, while the

 .Custom.config files contain configuration examples and the configurations generated by Coveo UIs (e.g., the post installation wizard).
 Because the Sitecore wizard treats